AlexRogalskiy/sielay.com/data/blog/2018-01-23-react-rxjs/index.md

     /**
      * Registering subscriptions before component
      * being mounted.
 As Observables are synchronous
-     * by default that will allow prepopulate state
+     * by default that will allow pre-populate state
      * without need of re-rendering
      */
     public componentWillMount() {